 Chelsea – Raheem Sterling (£325,000 per week)

-After a fairly lacklustre season which only saw Sterling score six goals, the former Man City winger has looked much sharper this time around.
+After a fairly lacklustre season which only saw Sterling score six goals, the former Man City winger started the season in much sharper form.
 The 28-year-old is one of the experienced heads in an incredibly young Chelsea dressing room.

 Mauricio Pochettino clearly sees the value that Sterling brings to the side and the England international seems more determined than ever to make a success out of this season.